SnappyRobotics/snappy-ros/README.md

 # snappy-ros
-A collection of Node-red nodes for connecting with ROS (Robot Operating System)
+A collection of Node-RED nodes for connecting with ROS (Robot Operating System)

 ## Badges